 Ondansetron is a medication used to treat or prevent upset stomach and throwing up.
-Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: signs of an allergic reaction, chest pain or pressure, slow heartbeat, numbness and tingling, belly pain, trouble passing urine, trouble controlling body movements, change in eyesight, feeling very sleepy, seizures, dizziness, fever or chills.
+Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: signs of an allergic reaction, chest pain or pressure, slow heartbeat, numbness and tingling, belly pain, trouble passing urine, trouble controlling body movements, change in eyesight, feeling very sleepy, seizures, dizziness, fever or chills, allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue; breathing problems; confusion; dizziness; fast or irregular heartbeat; feeling faint or lightheaded, falls; fever and chills; loss of balance or coordination; seizures; sweating; swelling of the hands and feet; tightness in the chest; tremors; unusally weak or tired.
 A type of abnormal heartbeat (prolonged QT interval) can happen with this drug.
 Call your doctor right away if you have a fast heartbeat, a heartbeat that does not feel normal, or if you pass out.
 A very bad and sometimes deadly health problem called serotonin syndrome may happen.
 The risk may be greater if you take this drug with drugs for depression, migraines, or certain other drugs.
+Check with your doctor or health care professional as soon as you can if you have any sign of an allergic reaction.
+Tell your doctor if you have any of these conditions: heart disease; history of irregular heartbeat; liver disease; low levels of magnesium or potassium in the blood; an unusual or allergic reaction to ondansetron, granisetron, other medicines, foods, dyes, or preservatives; pregnant or trying to get pregnant; breast-feeding.
 Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
-Full prescribing information for ondansetron is available here.
+Full prescribing information for ondansetron is available here, and for ondansetron ODT is available here.
 You can read more about ondansetron side effects, warnings, and precautions here.

 Propranolol and metoprolol are used to treat high blood pressure and prevent migraine headaches.
 Do not stop taking these drugs all of a sudden.
 If you do, chest pain that is worse and in some cases heart attack may occur.
 The risk may be greater if you have certain types of heart disease.
 To avoid side effects, you will want to slowly stop this drug as ordered by your doctor.
 Call your doctor right away if you have new or worse chest pain or if other heart problems occur.
 You can read more about propranolol side effects, warnings, and precautions here.
 Full prescribing information for propranolol is available here.
 You can read more about metaprolol side effects, warnings, and precautions here.
 Full prescribing information for metoprolol is available here.